dlaub3/blog/security/owasp-top-10.md

 ## Security Misconfiguration

 You may be getting the idea by now that a false sense of security is worse than an awareness of existing insecurity.
-So you thought you thought did everything right to secure your server.
-But whoops you let IPV6 wide open, even though you secured IPV4 like Fort Knox.
+So you thought you did everything right to secure your server.
+But, whoops, you let IPV6 wide open; even though you secured IPV4 like Fort Knox.

 ## Cross Site Scripting (XSS)

 Cross site scripting happens when an attacker is able to inject malicious  JavaScript into your website, or maybe it's just a malicious website  to begin with.
 Whatever the case, that JavaScript executes in the users browser and performs operations on their behalf.
 Cross site request forgery (CSRF) is a type of XSS.
 In this scenario a script might purchase something from another website that you left, but are still logged into.
 That's why you should always use CSRF tokens for validation.
-Note: XSS is a good reason to be picky when using node modules ;) .
+Note: XSS is a good reason to be picky when using node modules, so that you don't inadvertently add malicious code to your JS bundle. ;).

 ## Insecure Deserialization